-One of the things that lets this happen is called ‘social licence to operate’ in PR industry language: the support of powerful politicians, media, financiers and elites.
+One of the things that allows this to happen is something the PR industry calls ‘the social licence to operate’: this means the support of powerful politicians, media, financiers and elites.
 Fossil fuel companies purchase ‘social licence’ by sponsoring high-profile shows and cultural projects.
 In the process, they subtly influence the cultural content, access influential supporters, and get their brand associated with cultural goods rather than their ecological destruction, human rights abuse, and climate crisis.
-The voices of respected artists and cultural institutions are used to drown out the voices of those whose rights, health, family and subsistence are endangered by oil drilling.
+The voices of respected artists and cultural institutions are co-opted to drown out the voices of those whose rights, health, family and subsistence are endangered by oil drilling.

-Sponsorship links cement elite relationships that give fossil fuel corporations their power (see e.g. John Browne, Chair of Tate’s board, but also BP CEO of a decade and since then Chair of Cuadrilla and L1 Energy).
+Sponsorship links cement elite relationships that give fossil fuel corporations their power (see e.g. John Browne, Chair of Tate’s board, but also BP CEO for a decade, and since then Chair of Cuadrilla and L1 Energy).
 Artists and cultural organisations are encouraged to think of themselves as entrepreneurs: to sell cultural products (including the cultural status of art) to the highest bidder.

-As artists, performers, and cultural sector organisations, we refuse our work to be used to justify and promote dangerous fossil fuel extraction at the cost of human lives and communities.
-By creating an oil-free cultural sector we are enabling the transition to a livable future without fossil fuels.
+As artists, culture-sector professionals, researchers and organisations, we refuse to allow our work to be used to justify and promote dangerous fossil fuel extraction at the cost of human lives and communities.
+By creating an oil-free culture sector we are enabling the transition to a livable future without fossil fuels.